KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 They utilized the popular and effective Django Girls tutorial that helps women "fall in love" with programming.

-Although the initative started in affluent areas, they went to rural areas, too.
+Although the initiative started in affluent areas, they went to rural areas, too.
 The conditions were tough.
 There was no internet in community centers and electricity only some of the time.

 She has been [exploring the use of a small language model bot offline](https://www.linkedin.com/posts/marlenemhangami_i-spent-a-bunch-of-time-recently-experimenting-activity-7373746042548355072-9DI6?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAOxk18BcgN6WcUZfIqPuO1XxHylxwxaOJ4) to walk learners through the Django Girls tutorial in places like this.